 Cybersecurity is a competitive space and Zscaler is competing with companies like Palo Alto Networks (NYSE:PANW) and Cisco (NASDAQ:CSCO)

-This was another standout quarter with the revenue up a splendid 56.5% year on year.
-On top of that, revenue increased $20.6 million quarter on quarter, a solid improvement on the $19.3 million increase in Q3 2021, and happily, a slight re-acceleration of growth.
+This was another standout quarter with the revenue up a splendid 61.6% year on year.
+On top of that, revenue increased $33.4 million quarter on quarter, a very strong improvement on the $20.6 million increase in Q4 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.

-Analysts covering the company are expecting the revenues to grow 34.5% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 35.8% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zscaler's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 76.9% in Q4.
+Zscaler's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.3% in Q1.

-That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop, this is still a good gross margin that allows companies like Zscaler to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This is a good gross margin that allows companies like Zscaler to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+It is good to see that the gross margin is staying stable which indicates that Zscaler is doing a good job controlling costs and is not under a pressure from competition to lower prices.

-With a market capitalization of $38.4 billion, more than $1.5 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $49.3 billion, more than $1.58 billion in cash and with positive free cash flow over the last twelve months, we're confident that Zscaler has the resources it needs to pursue a high growth business strategy.

-We were impressed by the exceptional revenue growth Zscaler delivered this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, there was a deterioration in gross margin.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 1.85% on the results and currently trades at $285.5 per share.
+We were impressed by the very optimistic revenue guidance provided for the next quarter.
+And we were also excited to see the really strong revenue growth.
+Zooming out, we think this impressive quarter should have shareholders feeling very positive.
+The company is up 2.97% on the results and currently trades at $358 per share.

 Is Now The Time?